Archdiocese of Cagayan de Oro: Pious associations

-The M.S.H.F. and the T.M.M. are outgrowths of the original group founded by Camomot and brought by him to Cagayan de Oro: the Daughters of Saint Teresa (D.S.T.), which later moved to Cebu.
-There is also one lay association, the Teresiana.
+The Missionary Sisters of the Holy Family and the Theresian Missonaries of Mary are outgrowths of the original group founded by Camomot and brought by him to Cagayan de Oro: the Daughters of Saint Teresa, which later moved to Cebu.
+There is also another aassociation, the Teresiana.

 The religious sisters engage in various fields of apostolate, such as: running or administering schools, campus ministries, parish work, catechism, family life, hospital work, running orphanages, taking care of young ladies, and others.

 Educational institutions

 Seminaries

 There are two seminaries in the archdiocese: a college seminary and a theological seminary.

 San Jose de Mindanao Seminary

 Founded by Archbishop Hayes in 1955, the college seminary, named the San Jose de Mindanao Seminary, is mainly for the seminarians of the archdiocese, although it continues to receive seminarians from other ecclesiastical jurisdictions.
 It has a pre-college year and four main years of college.
 The seminarians used to study within the halls of the seminary.
 However, due to lack of personnel and other reasons, they now take their courses at Xavier University – Ateneo de Cagayan.
 It was first administered by the Jesuits, then by the Columban priests, and now by the diocesan clergy.